7 Time to First Purchase Statistics For eCommerce Stores

 5) 30-40% of shoppers spend 10-30 minutes before buying

 The largest segment of online shoppers falls into the 10-30 minute decision window.
-According to research, between 30-40% of online consumers dedicate this specific time frame to making purchase decisions.
+Research indicates that between 30-40% of online consumers dedicate this specific time frame to making purchase decisions.

 This mid-range decision time presents a critical opportunity for marketers.
 During these crucial minutes, customers are actively evaluating options but haven't yet committed to purchasing.